verbb/formie/docs/guides/submissions-workflows/using-submission-workflow-events.md

-# Using submission workflow events
+# Using Submission Workflow Events

 Most submission extensions do not need a custom task or stage.
 Formie fires **workflow events** at each stage and task boundary — enough for validation tweaks, audit logging, blocking dispatch on specific forms, and reacting after save or screening.